dew-uff/versioned-prov/source/mutable-prov.md

 A part assignment is a mix of an access `activity` and an assign `activity`.

-We use the `derivedByInsertion` to update the whole value withe the new part value.
+We use the `derivedByInsertion` to update the collection value withe the new part value.

 ```python